This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 Memorization isn’t my thing…

 I confess I’m not good at scripture memory, and I never have been.
 Truthfully, I’m not good at memorization–period.
 It’s just not one of my strengths.
-Thus, I asked other Christian bloggers if they had tips or hacks they wouldn’t mind sharing, and I did a roundup post sharing all of their neat tips and tricks.

-Nonetheless, I have been determined to learn scripture, but first I had to figure out what worked for me.
-Admittedly, that took a little trial and error.
+Still, I have been determined to learn scripture, but first I had to figure out what worked for me.
+That took a little trial and error.
 When I first started out on my quest to add more scripture to memory, I was determined to memorize Psalm 34, which I did.
 Today, however, without being prompted, I can’t even remember how the Psalm starts out.
 Sad, right?
 It’s easy to get discouraged when you have worked so hard and for many weeks to commit that passage to memory.

 Make Scripture Memory a Snap!

-One week about halfway through the study, she talked specifically about committing scripture to memory, and she gave a short list of places to start.
+Then it happened that I was doing a Bible study with the ladies of my church.
+One week about halfway through the study, the presenter talked specifically about committing scripture to memory, and she gave a short list of places to start.
 She said to get cards, choose a scripture to memorize, and write it on on several cards, placing them throughout your daily path.

 I believe that I shall look upon the goodness of the Lord in the land of the living.
 Wait for the Lord, be strong, and let your heart take courage; wait for the Lord. ~ Psalm 27:13-14

-“The Lazy Mom’s Guide to Scripture Memory”
+“The Lazy Busy Mom’s Guide to Scripture Memory”

-I pray that my lazy mom’s hack helps you, too!
+Perhaps this lazy mom’s hack helps you, too!
 It’s not fancy or brilliant.
 Rather it’s simple and easy, exactly what mamas need during this busy time of life.

 Verses to get you started